theonize/Currier/Doctrine/Immutability.md

 ...immutability is the doctrine that God does not change.

 Proponents argue that if God could change then our salvation is unsure.
-Opponents argue that love interaction require change.
+Opponents argue that love & interaction require change.
-Both are wrong.
+I submit that both are wrong.

 ## Black & White Mary

 Mary is a young person who was born into, and has only lived in, a black & white room.
+She is exceedingly intelligent.
-She has access to all knowledge and technology except that all is uncolored.
+She has access to all knowledge and technology- though, all is uncolored.
 Thus, she knows everything there is to know about light and how the brain processes visual information.
 She also knows all about secondary topics like the psychology of color and the history and concepts of art.
-One day, when her instruction is complete, she is allowed to leave the room and sees green grass, blue skies, and fall leaves for the first time.
+One day, when she is grown-up and knows everything, she is allowed to leave the room and sees green grass, blue skies, and fall leaves for the first time.
 Has she learned anything new?

 If she has then she didn't know everything even though she had access to all recorded knowledge.